 On to making your advertising better…

-Is Your New York Metropolitan Area Business Making These Advertising Mistakes?
+Is Your Greater New York City Business Making These Advertising Mistakes?

 “If you make a mistake, no matter what, correct your error and keep moving forward.” -Alex Altman